 |Eli Shukron in the now famous room with V markings - exit tunnel west in the north west corner of room|

 Curiously the next Figure 5 scheme of excavation presents corridor 1,2 and 3.
-We have discussed corridor 1 previously as the east-west corridor marked XVIII in Figure 3, however corridor 2 terminates at the western deep cut edge of the Rock-cut pool and corridor 3 terminates prematurely into an apparent dead-end.
+We have discussed corridor 1 previously as the east-west disconnected P-G corridor marked XVIII in Figure 3.
+However, corridor 2 terminates at the western deep cut edge of the Rock-cut pool and corridor 3 terminates prematurely into an apparent dead-end.
 The evidence suggests access to the water below from the temple on the high ridge at G was important.
-As demand for access was growing additional corridor excavation was undertaken.
+As demand for access was growing additional corridor excavation may have been undertaken.
 Nevertheless, these excavations are incomplete and 1,2,3 defined here as corridors may simply follow the bedrock slope to their termination points.

 |Figure 5 excavation area scheme with G and matzevah as indicated - click to enlarge|